He really is experiencing what could be a once-in-a-lifetime opportunity or experience.

 Yeah, he was.

-We'll find out at least Ryan Sager's take and yours on that when we return on the Rush Limbaugh.
+We'll find out at least Ryan Sager's take and yours on that when we return on the Rush Limbaugh program.

 I'm Paul W. Smith.

-But let's uh let's uh finish up with our guest Ryan Sager whose book is out there now called The Elephant in the Room Evangelicals, Libertarians and the battle to control the Republican Party.
+But let's finish up with our guest, Ryan Sager, whose book is out there now called The Elephant in the Room, Evangelicals, Libertarians, and the Battle to Control the Republican Party.

-Well I've been out there making the case uh maybe I'm biased being a New York Post uh columnist, New York New York uh New Yorker, uh Rudy Giuliani I think this is the man who can in many ways reunite this party.
+Well, I've been out there making the case, maybe I'm biased, being a New York Post columnist, New Yorker, Rudy Giuliani.

-He's got a record of of cutting government in uh in New York City, of getting crime under control, cutting welfare, cutting taxes.
+He's got a record of cutting government in New York City, of getting crime under control, cutting welfare, cutting taxes.

-No, absolutely, but what I've found is he's actually the most warmly loved figure among evangelicals, according to, well, they did another version of it yesterday, I think, the Quinnipiac thermometer poll, where they look at, they rate the warmth of how people feel about different political figures.
+But what I've found is he's actually the most warmly loved figure among evangelicals, according to well, they did another version of it yesterday, I think, the Quinnipiac thermometer poll, where they look at they rate the warmth of how people feel about different political figures.

 And we've also seen polls being done where they test, you know, people say, oh, just people don't know about Rudy's social views.